Bwc9876/OW-TimeSaver/README.md

 - Skip the splash screen
 - Force Slate to shut up
 - Skip the death sequence
-- Always start with your suit on
+- Always start with your suit on (Disabled by default)

+View the mod's settings `(Mods > TimeSaver)` to enable/disable these features